btmartin721/btmartin721/README.md

 ----------

 I earned my Ph.D. in Biological Sciences, focusing on evolutionary biology and population genomics.
 While pursuing my doctorate, I developed a love for programming.
-Currently, I work as a bioinformatician and data scientist, specializing in developing software to process and analyze short-read and long-read genomic data.
+Currently, I work as a bioinformatician and data scientist, specializing in developing machine learning software to process and analyze short-read and long-read genomic data.

 I enjoy learning and new challenges and greatly enjoy my work.
 For personal projects, I am currently developing several new software to implement machine learning into population genomic analyses, which shows promise for resolving long-standing issues involving introgression, species delimitation, and phylogenomics.